 The federal agency must provide the public with an opportunity to be heard through participation in the rulemaking process by submission of written data, views, or arguments, with or without the opportunity of oral presentation.
 After considering all of the relevant matter presented, the federal agency must incorporate into the rule(s) adopted a general statement of their basis and purpose.

 The federal agency must publish the substantive rule in the Federal Register no less than 30 days before its effective date.

-If the federal agency fails to follow these requirements, the APA allows for judicial review of the agency's rule in some circumstances, but excludes judicial review if agency discretion is mandated by law.
+If the federal agency fails to follow these requirements, APA allows for judicial review of the agency's rule in some circumstances, but excludes judicial review if agency discretion is mandated by law.
 Only a person with standing may sue a federal agency for making a ruling.
-For more information about the APA, refer to the EPA website at http://www.epa.gov/lawsregs/laws/apa.html.
+For more information about APA, refer to the EPA website at https://www.epa.gov/laws-regulations/summary-administrative-procedure-act.

-The federal agency's violation of the requirements of NEPA can be addressed by the APA.
-This can prevent the federal agency from taking, or failing to take, an action that could negatively impact the environment or violate legislation such as the ESA.
+APA addressing the federal agency's violation of the requirements of prevents the federal agency from taking, or failing to take, an action that could negatively impact the environment or violate legislation such as ESA.

 16 United States Code, Sections 1531 to 1544